 Are injectable peptides legal?

-It depends on the peptide.
+Depends on the peptide.
 Some, like insulin and certain GLP-1 agonists, are FDA approved.
 The injectable peptides most commonly used for injury recovery (BPC-157, TB-500, CJC-1295) are not FDA approved for human use.
 In September 2023, the FDA classified BPC-157 as a Category 2 bulk drug substance, which effectively prevents compounding pharmacies from legally producing it for human use.

 What about competitive athletes?